wd7512/seu-injection-framework/README.md

 *date - 05.06.2025*

 I have a simple version of the code working in the Example_Attack_Notebook.ipynb.
 This pulls from some of my legacy code which we will want to remove and the new attack.py module.

-This is the MVP
+NOTE: This is the MVP and will only work for a NN with binary classification, similar to the example one.
+Other forms of NN should work, i.e. CNN so long it is binary classification.